isabella232/advertising-cloud.en/help/dsp/glossary.md

 *Private Exchange (PEX)*
 Private exchanges allow publishers to create exclusive pools of video inventory, which approved advertisers can use to buy via real-time platforms.
 A private exchange offers the confidence of a direct buy combined with programmatic benefits like efficiency, streamlined workflow and centralized campaign analytics.

+*Probabilistic data*<!-- pulled from 2016 Tube blog; edit, and possibly change focus to "XX audience targeting" -->
+Probabilistic data means an audience group with a high probability to be accurately profiled.
+Probabilistic data has its roots in a subset of deterministic data in which data scientists then model off of to build a larger group of targeted audiences.
+They do this by observing relational patterns from multiple datasets and segmenting these out as the larger look-a-like groupings.
+To give an example of this, a data provider might take anonymized PII like website visitor data, purchasing data, household financial income and device IDs to come up with a persona for in-market Toyota Prius buyers.
+They then score the entire populous of cookie IDs or device IDs on how closely each profiles matches up with the persona characteristics.
+And finally, audience groups are built by including the highest scoring profiles that match the persona.

 *Request for Proposal (RFP)*
 Sent out by agencies seeking proposals for a video strategy to use in an upcoming campaign.
 The RFP identifies the brand’s goals and key performance indicators for the campaign.
 Additional parameters such as audience demographics, geography and site-level restrictions may also be outlined.